ezeBalsamo/Yugi-Academy/docs/how-to/how-to-install.md

 python manage.py migrate
 ```

 You are almost ready.
 In order to play around with your application, you need to start the server.

 ```shell
 python manage.py runserver
 ```

 Congratulations, your application is up and running.
-Feel free to go to the `http://localhost:8000/yugioh/` and have fun, because it's time to duel!
+Go to `http://localhost:8000/yugioh/` and have fun, because it's time to duel!